 This is a post I originally put up last year.
-But then I had a change of heart and took it down.
-I’m working on a new project.
-I decided to put the post back up.
-It’s the original post with only a few changes.
-I didn’t change anything material.
+I thought it was too critical.
+I had a change of heart and took it down.

 The Iron Cowboy’s Facebook page is here: